 In addition to these common mistakes made by many small (and not-so-small businesses) another common oversight is with the proper and timely handling of IRS forms.
 Failure to issue IRS Forms 1099 and W-2 occurs far more often than one might think.

-Forgetting or failing to issue 1099s, for example, is a common problem for companies that use outside firms or independent contractors to perform work for their business.
+Forgetting or failing to issue Form 1099s, for example, is a common problem for companies that use outside firms or independent contractors to perform work for their business.
 You are required to issue an IRS Form 1099 to any business or individual who has been paid $600 or more in any calendar year and you must forward copies of the 1099 to the Internal Revenue Service.

 Failure to do so can be costly with a business being fined with a $75 penalty for each 1099 that was not issued.
-In addition, the same company can be required to pay up to and additional 31percent of the amount that was paid in federal taxes.
+In addition, the same company can be required to pay up to and additional 31 percent of the amount that was paid in federal taxes.

 And it gets worse.
 If the IRS determines that your company “willfully neglected” to give employees W-2 forms, the can impose additional penalties and other measures, as well.
 And don’t forget employees who left or were dismissed during the tax year.
 For employees no longer working at your company, you must make sure that the letter containing their IRS Form W-2 is postmarked no later than January 31.

-Considering Another Option for Your Payroll Management
+A Great Option for Your Payroll Management

 Businesses have a number of options for their payroll functions.
 Software installed in-house, or cloud-based programs, can provide good alternatives.
 But if you really want the full benefits available to you then outsourcing to a provider like Accuchex can still be the best decision.